sembry/Sarahgram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Personalized the logo/branding of the app

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Direct messages (sending posts to other people, disappearing posts, etc.)
 2.

 ## Video Walkthrough